-What is completely subjective is this list.
-It was a wrench to leave out so many stunning and important designs, but since nobody's ever heard of a list of things on the internet that wasn't ten items long, I had to make some tough decisions.
+What follows, then, is my list of some of the most important among them.
+It was a wrench to leave out so many stunning and important designs, but since nobody’s ever heard of a list of things on the internet that wasn’t ten items long, I had to make some tough decisions.

 01. Apple IIc